Is Tattoo a Sin in Buddhism?

 Monks In Thailand

-Many Thais will start their day off by giving offerings to monks who are collecting donations in the streets.
+Many Thai people begin their days by providing gifts to monks who are begging in the streets.

-Those Thais who are affluent or have money are considered to have very good karma.
+Thais who are wealthy or have money are thought to have excellent karma.

 How To Become A Monk